No robots since 1997

 Karen McLeod

 Karen McLeod is a prize-winning author (In Search Of The Missing Eyelash) and performer of comic poet Barbara Brownskirt.
 She holds an MA in Creative Life Writing from Goldsmiths University and is Bookseller Crow’s writer-in-residence and literary events co-ordinator.
-Her memoir on flying will be published in 2024.
+Her memoir on flying as cabin crew, Lifting Off, will be published in 2024.

 Those attending the course have gone on to write successful TV dramas, radio plays, poetry, novels and performance.
 In 2019 Kate Davies had her debut novel published, In At The Deep End by Borough Press and in 2020 it won the Polari prize.
 Many writers attending the classes form strong friendships and continue to meet in their own writing groups.
-Karen also runs workshops for other organisations and recently has worked with The Shakespeare Archive Trust, Positive East and as a lecturer for University for the Creative Arts.
+Karen also runs workshops for other organisations and recently has worked with The Shakespeare Archive Trust, Positive East, a lecturer for University for the Creative Arts and tours with the LGBTQI+ literary salon POLARI.

 See Karen’s website www.karenmcleod.co.uk